 The result?
 A body that’s chemically braked — conserving rather than producing energy.

 As Eck described in Energy, when sodium and potassium are too low, the body “loses its solvents,” and minerals begin to precipitate out — depositing in arteries, joints, and tissues.
+You become less flexible.
+In other words, you age prematurely.

 He compared it to a woodstove not getting enough air: the fire cools, combustion is incomplete, and residues build up until the flame nearly goes out.